silverbulletmd/silverbullet/website/API/tag.md

 ```
 The result of this is that when editing a page tagged with `#person` where this schema does not validate, you will see this error being highlighted.

 If you set `mustValidate` to `true`, schema validation will happen during the index phase (in addition to linting in the editor) and non-validating objects will not be indexed (with errors being reported in the JavaScript console).
-Use this to ensure all your objects confirm to your schema (it does come at a slight performance penalty at the indexing phase).
+Use this to ensure all your objects conform to your schema (it does come at a slight performance penalty at the indexing phase).

 ## Post processing
 Based on your page’s markdown, an indexer produces a list of objects to be indexed.
 If you define a `postProcess` callback function for a custom tag, this function will be invoked with objects with that tag when the indexer encounters them. `postProcess` can inspect the object and do a few things:

-* Make changes to the object and return it: this is the most common scenario, it allows you to attach additional attributes to the object before it’s persisted to the database.
+* Make changes to the object and return it: this is the most common scenario.
+It allows you to attach additional attributes to the object before it's persisted to the database.
 * Return an empty table (`{}`): in this case the object will not be indexed at all.
 * Return a list of objects that should be indexed instead: this may include the original object or a modification of it.
 This allows you to generate a set of custom objects, e.g. based on further parsing of the data in the object.
 A use case here could be to extract additional attributes from an existing attribute.